-“Love” is a special signifier in this text, as it was the father’s emphatic last word to his now-orphaned daughter: “His last word was, ‘Love—’ / ‘Love, my child, love, love!” (ll.
-1.211–12).
-For Aurora, “love” is not the name for an ethical relation nor a sentiment, but a signifier of her father’s lack: in her memory, her father is the man “Whom love had unmade from a common man / But not completed to an uncommon man” (ll.1.183–84).
-Such an association is not unusual in cases of psychosis: Lacan explains that “words of love” are “always a rupture in the system of language,” and are thus often pivotal in psychosis (Seminar III 55).
-Orphaned at thirteen, Aurora is alarmed to find her father not only dead but also rendered incomplete and “unmade” by the signifier of his own paternity, which had once been the signifier of her mother’s desire.
-Hence, when arriving in England, Aurora is alarmed by the extent to which the landscape—recently enclosed—seems to disclose her father’s lack through the cut of its property lines: clearly, she reckons, it was not “my father’s England” because of how the “ground seemed cut up from the fellowship / Of verdure”—with even the line break marking the violence of the cut—and finding the loss of the commons re-inscribed in the “delicate lines” of her Aunt’s face (ll.
-1.259–61, 278).
-Such delineation is, for Aurora, the mark of castration in and through “my father’s language” (l.
-1.254): it is the signifier of the father’s lack.
-But the primordial word “love,” to which Aurora is traumatically attached, is foreclosed in the experience, and so Aurora moves through the world “with ears too full / Of my father’s silence” (ll.
-1.227–28).
+“Love” is a special signifier in this text, as it was the father’s emphatic last word to his now-orphaned daughter: “His last word was, ‘Love—’ / ‘Love, my child, love, love!”
+(1.211–12).
+For Aurora, “love” is not the name for an ethical relation nor a sentiment but a signifier of her father’s lack: in her memory, her father is the man “Whom love had unmade from a common man / But not completed to an uncommon man” (1.183–84).
+Such an association is not unusual in cases of psychosis: Lacan explains that “words of love” are “always a rupture in the system of language” and are thus often pivotal in psychosis (Seminar III 55).
+Orphaned at thirteen, Aurora is alarmed to find her father not only dead but also rendered incomplete and “unmade” by the signifier of his paternity, which had once been the signifier of her mother’s desire.
+Hence, when arriving in England, Aurora is alarmed by the extent to which the landscape—recently enclosed—seems to disclose her father’s lack through the cut of its property lines: clearly, she reckons, it was not “my father’s England” because of how the “ground seemed cut up from the fellowship / Of verdure”—with even the line break marking the violence of the cut—and because of the loss of the commons reinscribed in the “delicate lines” of her Aunt’s face (1.259–61, 278).
+Such delineation is, for Aurora, the mark of castration in and through her “father’s language” (1.254): it is the signifier of the father’s lack.
+But the primordial word “love,” to which Aurora is traumatically attached, is foreclosed in the experience, and so Aurora moves through the world “with ears too full / Of [her] father’s silence” (1.227–28).
 To render this silence in poetry—with one’s own “lines” and the emphatic line breaks of the poem’s aggressive enjambment—is Aurora’s attempt to link this cut to the father, to turn the dead father’s love into just another signifier, instead of accepting it as the Name of the Father.
-Hence the signifier “love” resounds through the poetry found in her aunt’s library, turning the Name of the Father into just another signifier as the lime tree keeps watch: “From many a volume, Love re-emphasised / Upon the self-same pages” (ll.
-1.710–11).
+Hence the signifier “love” resounds through the poetry found in her aunt’s library, turning the Name of the Father into just another signifier as the lime tree keeps watch: “From many a volume, Love re-emphasised / Upon the self-same pages” (1.710–11).